 "This achievement validates that Team Phelps members are dedicated to the best outcomes for our patients each and every day while maintaining an efficient and effective facility,” said Mark Harrel, Chief Executive Officer, Phelps Memorial Health Center.

-“Being recognized for the 6th consecutive year is a testament to the tremendous work and dedication shown by our team,” he said.
+“Being recognized for the 7th consecutive year is a testament to the tremendous work and dedication shown by our team,” he said.
+“I am very proud of our teammates for doing all the right things for our patients, day after day, to again earn this award.”

-Over the course of the last 12 years, the INDEX has established itself as the industry’s most comprehensive and objective assessment of rural hospital performance.
-Leveraging publicly available data, the INDEX is trusted by rural hospitals, health systems with rural footprints, hospital associations, and state offices of rural health across the country to measure and monitor performance across a variety of areas impacting hospital operations and finance.
+Now in its 13th year, the INDEX has established itself as the industry’s most comprehensive and objective assessment of rural hospital performance.
+Leveraging publicly available data, the INDEX is trusted by rural hospitals, health systems with rural affiliates, hospital associations and state offices of rural health across the country to measure and monitor performance across a variety of areas impacting hospital operations and finance.